-Cuyo is the historical wine-producing region located in the mountainous area of central-west Argentina.
-Along with the city of Mendoza, some of the most popular tourist attractions in Argentina are found here, including the highest mountain massifs in the Andes.
+Cuyo is a historical wine-producing region located in the mountainous area of west-central Argentina.
+Along with the city of Mendoza, some of Argentina's most popular tourist attractions are found here, including the highest mountain massifs in the Andes.

-Cuyo is the historical wine-producing region located in the mountainous area of central-west Argentina.
-It essentially comprised, historically, the provinces of Mendoza, San Juan and San Luis.
+Cuyo is a historical wine-producing region located in the mountainous area of west-central Argentina.
+It essentially comprised, historically, the provinces of Mendoza, San Juan, and San Luis.

-Today, the province of La Rioja is often included in the economic macroregion which is called New Cuyo.
-Culturally however, La Rioja is part of the Argentine Northwest, rather than of Cuyo.
+Today, the province of La Rioja is often included in the economic macroregion called New Cuyo.
+Culturally, however, La Rioja is part of the Argentine Northwest, rather than of Cuyo.

 The region's first European visitor was the Spanish adventurer Francisco de Villagrá, in 1551.
 This area later, in what now is Argentina, became the first to experience permanent interior settlement.

-Mendoza is the largest city in the Cuyo.
+Mendoza is the largest city in Cuyo.
 It was founded in the 16th century but was destroyed by an earthquake in 1861.
-The city was rebuilt with wider streets and stronger buildings.
-The smaller city of San Juan also suffered from major earthquakes in 1944 and 1977.
+The city was rebuilt with wider streets and more substantial buildings.
+The smaller town of San Juan also suffered from major earthquakes in 1944 and 1977.

-The Cuyo area has an economy based on the irrigated cultivation of grapes, fruits and vegetables as well as the oil, gas, copper, lead and uranium industries.
+The Cuyo area has an economy based on the irrigated cultivation of grapes, fruits, and vegetables and the oil, gas, copper, lead, and uranium industries.

 Wine production in the Cuyo region represents almost 80% of Argentina's total national production and the wines are considered some of the best in the world.
-Olives, potatoes, tomatoes and fruits are also cultivated as well as production of sweets and preserved foods.
+Olives, potatoes, tomatoes, and fruits are also cultivated and produced sweets and preserved foods.

 Cuyo has some of the most popular tourist attractions in Argentina and the highest mountain massifs in the Andes, including Aconcagua itself, the highest peak outside Asia, as well as the Ischigualasto Provincial Park.